 Employees who have already worked from home for a while know better than anyone the challenges of the arrangement.
 HR managers should ask these employees for input on how to set up training for new remote employees and organize their workflow.
 Current remote workers can also provide valuable insight into how to improve communication among staff working remotely and those still working from the company’s office.

-Other Ideas for Onboarding Remote Employees
+Tips for Onboarding Remote Employees

 Advanced planning and organization are critical elements of a successful remote onboarding process.
 Creating a checklist of everything to include in the new employee’s onboarding experience will help both the employee and HR department stay on track with continual progress.